-- Discuss any issues, particularly concerning the development or wellbeing of children, including any child protection concerns. - Identify solutions to address issues. - Receive coaching to improve their effectiveness.
+- Discuss any issues, particularly concerning the development or wellbeing of children, including any child protection concerns. - · Identify solutions to address issues. - Receive coaching to improve their effectiveness.

-There will be at least one member of staff on the school premises at all times who has a current paediatric first-aid (PFA) certificate.
-The list of staff who hold PFA certificates can be found in the main office/ next to first aid kits.
+There will always be at least one member of staff on the school premises who has a current paediatric first aid (PFA) certificate.